DevZest/RDO.Net/src/Docs/articles/orm_data_access_the_right_way.md

 Database and dataset schema is realized as concrete metadata objects, with rich set of properties, methods and events.
 SQL, serialization/deserialization are explicitly implemented in these objects.
 In the end:

-* You're Writing native SQL using C#/VB.Net, 100% strongly typed - unbeatable for both code maintainability and performance!
+* You're writing native SQL using C#/VB.Net, 100% strongly typed - unbeatable for both code maintainability and performance!
 * JSON serialization/deserialization is a first class citizen - unbeatable performance because no reflection required.
 * Database testing and deployment is a first class citizen.
 You can easily mock part of database with testing data, generate database from clean C#/VB.Net code, or generate C#/VB.Net code from table data in database, right in Visual Studio.
 * The rich metadata can be consumed conveniently by other layer of your application such as data presentation.